xrspatial.rasterize.rasterize#

 • is_first: 1 on first write to this pixel, 0 otherwise

 • chunks (int or (int, int), optional) – If given, use the dask backend and split the output raster into tiles of this size (row_chunk, col_chunk).
 Both axes must be > 0.
 A single int uses the same chunk size for both axes.
-Combined with use_cuda to select dask+numpy vs dask+cupy.
+Combined with gpu to select dask+numpy vs dask+cupy.

 • max_pixels (int, default 1_000_000_000) – Safety cap on the resolved output size (width * height).
 The function raises ValueError before any host or device allocation if the cap is exceeded.
 Raise this explicitly when rasterizing a legitimately large grid.